dmagic1304/clocker/README.md

 * still looking into authentication options.
 Firebase seems easiest but I am not sure if it will work well with roles
 * installed react router and created nav component.
 I will most likely go with firebase NoSql and authentication
 * added basic navigation links, I will implement authorization later
+* Reaserching how to best utilize NoSql to implement clock in

 ## Technologies Used